Dental Implants — Millersville, MD

-An implant denture can be secured using just four to six implants placed along the jawbone.
-They offer a more stable and reliable solution compared to regular dentures, and they are also able to stop bone loss.
+Instead of relying on a traditional denture, an implant denture can be secured using just four to six implants placed along the jawbone.
+They offer a more stable and reliable solution compared to regular dentures, and they are also able to slow bone loss.
 Plus, implant dentures have been shown to restore much more of a patient’s bite strength, helping them chew a wider variety of foods with ease.

 Understanding the Cost of Dental Implants

 Because dental implants are so versatile, the cost of the treatment can vary quite a bit from patient to patient depending on their unique situation.
-The number of teeth that need to be replaced, where they are located in the mouth, and what type of restoration is used can all make the procedure more or less expensive.
-What will you be expected to pay for implants?
+The number of teeth that need to be replaced, where they are located in the mouth, and what type of restoration is used will all effect the cost of the procedure.
+What can you expect to pay for implants?
 We can let you know when you come to see us for an in-person consultation.

-What’s important to know is that even though implants tend to cost more upfront compared to traditional bridges and dentures, they are guaranteed to last multiple times longer, which often helps patients save money overall.
-Instead of needing to redo your new teeth every five to ten years, which is average with regular bridges and dentures, implants can endure for about 30 and are often a onetime cost.
+What’s important to know is that even though implants tend to cost more upfront compared to traditional bridges and dentures, they last significantly longer, which often helps patients save money overall.
+Instead of needing to redo your new teeth, which can happen with regular bridges and dentures, implants can last for about 30 years and are often a one-time cost.